 top of page

 On high holidays, a father holds his tallit above his head, shielding his children as they receive the priestly blessing.
 A bride and groom stand beneath its four corners, as they become a unit before the community.
 And finally, in death, one is wrapped in a tallit as they are put to rest.
 The tallit is as icon of Jewish faith, a comfort, a shield, a symbol of pride.
 I chose to create a tallit because of its significance in Judaism as iconography of Jewish ritual and life itself.
-The tallit is present for most major life milestones –becoming an adult (bar/bat mitzvah), marriage, and death – and is constant presence in daily prayer, thus was a natural extension of the themes I was exploring in my other collaborations.
+The tallit is present for most major life milestones –becoming an adult (bar/bat mitzvah), marriage, and death – and is constant presence in daily prayer.

 bottom of page